vinodkd/jmx.js/journal.md

 * realized that json spec doesnt allow comments, so created a simple shell script to strip them off
 * moved jmxelements.json to a newly created src dir and generate the version in lib using stripcomments.sh
 * changed webserver.sh to run stripcomments.sh every time its started. this is my simple "build script"

+**Dec-10-2013 17:11 :**  Next up: moving user functions into their own file.
+DONE: created viewfunctions.js and moved them there.
+Had to change index.html to use include this new js file.